Guide to NTU Accommodation

 Please ensure you visit the NTU Disabilities Services Team web pages to find out more about the support available to you.

-Homestay accommodation is another option open to any undergraduate or postgraduate student at NTU.
+Homestay accommodation is another option open to any undergraduate or postgraduate student at NTU and is very popular with international students.

 We’ll place you with a host family where you’ll have your own room and access to other facilities in the house.